esl/MongooseIM/doc/modules/mod_auth_token.md

 </success>
 ```

-Above response is to be expected unless refresh token used is expired or there were some problems with key
+The above response is to be expected unless the refresh token used is expired
-processing on server side.
+or there were some problems processing the key on the server side.

 ### Token revocation using command line tool

-Refresh tokens issued by the server serve as :
+Refresh tokens issued by the server serve as:

-* authentication valet - to login user
+* to login a user - as an authentication valet,
-* to request issuing of a **new access token** - in principle - with refreshed expiry date
+* to request issuing of *a new access token* - in principle - with refreshed expiry date.

-Administrator may **revoke** refresh tokens - which means that client can no longer use them neither for
-authentication nor requesting new access tokens.
-For client, in order to obtain a new refresh token - it's
-necessary to log in first once it's been revoked.
+An administrator may *revoke* a refresh token:

 ```sh
 mongooseimctl revoke_token owner@xmpphost
 ```

+A client can no longer use a revoked token either for authentication
+or requesting new access tokens.
+After a client's token has been revoked in order to obtain a new refresh token
+a client has to log in using some other method.